nervous-energy/connells-readme/README.md

 Organisations that get these things right, win.
-I encourage everyone I work with to ask these questions frequently!
+So I encourage my teams to ask them often.